abhyaasa/app/dev-notes.md

 `gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
 This avoids superfluous version control changes, as script injection order is unpredictable.

 The `g` script runs shortcuts in the gulp `cmdAliases` directory.
-For example, to initiate the most common debugging run, execute `g i`.
-This runs `gulp cmd i`, which runs `gulp is i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`.
+For example, to initiate the most common debugging run, execute `g si`.
+This runs `gulp cmd si | tee tmp/cmd.txt`, which runs `gulp is -i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`, with output appearing on the console and saved in `tmp/cmd.txt`.
 Run `gulp cmd` for alias list.

 ## Config